Azure/portaldocs/portal-sdk/generated/msportalfx-test.md

      * Password of the user used to sign in to the Portal.
      */
     signInPassword?: string = null;
     /**
      * The set of features to enable while navigating within the Portal.
      */
+    /**
+     * Boolean indicating if silent auth should used to sign in to the Portal.
+     */
+    useSilentAuthLogin?: boolean = false;
+    /**
+     * Configuration for silent auth
+     */
+    silentAuthConfig?: SilentAuthConfig;
+    /**
+     * The set of features to enable while navigating within the Portal.
+     */